Huy0110/AI-Virtual-Mouse/README.md

 # AI-Virtual-Mouse

-This is Project AI, written in Python, about controlling a computer mouse with a real-time camera without touching the physical mouse.
+This is an AI project, written in Python, about controlling a computer mouse with a real-time camera without touching the physical mouse.
 The main idea is to detect hand landmarks, track hand gestures, combine with autopy library and then process the necessary information.

 # Dependencies
 Please install those all the required dependencies